 What are critical skills visas and who can access a skilled migration program?
-Firstly, what do an Australian barber, a South African winemaker and Scottish geologist have in common?
-They are all in professions that are in demand in their countries.
+Firstly, what do an Australian barber, a South African winemaker, and Scottish geologist have in common?
+They are all in professions with critical skills that are in demand in their countries.

 Many people think it is impossible to get a visa to live and work in another country.
 Some don’t realise that many countries welcome immigrants with specific skills.
 They offer visa and residency to fill a specific demand.
 They’re to source critical skills and experience that may be in short supply.

-There are two main ways that these visas are offered.
-The most common is for the applicant to be sponsored by a local company in the form of a job offer.
+Countries offer two main paths to critical skills visas and skilled migration programs.
+Firstly, and the most common, is for a local company to sponsor the applicant in the form of a job offer.
 This means you need to have found a vacancy.
 Additionally, you’ll need to have applied for the role and been offered the position.
 The offering company will also have to offer visa sponsorship.
-Secondly is the visa type is where you do not need to have a job offer and once you have the visa, you can live and work permanently anywhere in that country.
+Secondly is the visa type is where you do not need to have a job offer.
+Once you have the visa, you can live and work permanently anywhere in that country.
 An example of this is the Australian Skilled Independent Visa.

-So let’s run through some of the visa offers and check out some key links to “skills in demand lists” for popular countries for immigration, and assess some of the skilled visa opportunities from around the world.
+So let’s run through some of the visa offers.
+Also, check out some key links to “skills in demand lists” for popular countries for immigration.
+Here you can assess some of the skilled visa opportunities from around the world.

-Australia has one of the largest immigration programs in the world with 190,000 places kept each year for permanent residents and 70% of those for skilled migrants.
-There are over 400 occupations on their skilled occupations list and you will be surprised at the skills that are on there.
+Australia has one of the largest immigration programs in the world.
+Specifically, of the 190,000 places kept each year for permanent residents 70% of those for skilled migration.
+To illustrate, there are over 400 occupations on their skilled occupations list.
+Indeed, you may be surprised at the skills that are on there.
 It is not all finance and IT as you would think.
 Occupations such as chefs, theatre managers, dog handlers and dressmakers also feature on the list of critical skills visa occupations.

 In 2018 the highest demand for skilled migration visas in Australia was for nurses.
 Other in-demand skills were electricians, teachers (especially secondary school), motor mechanics, joiners, carpenters and metal fitters and turners.

-SBS recently reported that there were categories in the skilled occupations list where there was not one successful applicant in 2017-2018.
-These were wall and floor tilers, automotive electricians, electrical distribution trade workers, boat builders and shipwrights, precision metal trade workers and livestock farmers.
-If you are skilled in these professions, you stand a great chance of getting into Australia on a skilled migration visa.
+SBS recently reported that there were jobs in the critical skills occupations list where there was not one successful applicant in 2017-2018.
+For example, there were wall and floor tilers, automotive electricians, electrical distribution trade workers, boat builders and shipwrights, precision metal trade workers and livestock farmers.
+That is, you stand a great chance of getting into Australia on a critical skilled migration visa if you are skilled in these professions.

-What steps can you take for a skills visa in Australia?
+What steps can you take for a critical skills visa in Australia?

-- The lists are updated every 6 months.
-Have a look to see whether your profession is on the list and check back often if your profession is not on there.
+- The Australian government updates the skilled migration lists every 6 months.
+Therefore, look to see whether your profession is on the list.
+Also, check back often if your profession is not on there.

-- Have a look at which employment scheme you are eligible for.
+- Have a look at which skilled migration employment scheme you are eligible for.
 To this end, you need to understand your rights and obligations under the scheme.
-Below we outline the four most common schemes.
+Additionally, below we outline the four most common schemes.

 There are 3 options under this sub-class:

-- If your vocation is on the Short-Term Skilled occupation list, you can get a 2-year short term visa.
+- You can get a 2-year short term skilled migration visa If your vocation is on the Short-Term Skilled occupation list.
 This visa can only be renewed once and is not a path to permanent residency.

 - If your occupation is on the Medium and Long-term Strategic Skills List (MLTSSL), you can work in Australia for up to 4 years as part of the skilled migration program.
 This does provide a path to permanent residency.

-- Labour category is for exceptional circumstances which are not covered in any other class, but the employer really has to make a good case for the government to offer a skilled migration visa.
+- The Labour category is for exceptional circumstances which are not covered in any other class.
+Your prospective employer has to make a good case for the government to offer a skilled migration visa.

 You also need to meet: